Deciding to give a baby or child up for adoption

 - Do you fully understand what adoption means and how it works?
 Have all your questions been answered?

-- Have you thought about all the other options, such as keeping the child with support from your family, or fostering the child until you are ready to look after them?
+- Have you considered all your alternatives, such as keeping the child with support from your family or friends, or fostering the child until you are ready to look after them?
 Which is best for you and for your child?

 - What does the child’s other parent think?
 If they do not agree with the adoption, they may be able to apply to a court to care for the child instead.